fp7mplane/protocol-ri/doc/protocol-spec.md

 ### Augmented Registry Information

-Additional keys beyond __prim__, __desc__, and __name__ may appear in an mPlane registry to augment information about each element; these are not presently used by the reference implementation's information model but may be used by software built around the SDK.
+Additional keys beyond __prim__, __desc__, and __name__ may appear in an mPlane registry to augment information about each element; these are not presently used by the SDK's information model but may be used by software built around the SDK.

 Elements in the core registry at `http://ict-mplane.eu/registry/core` may contain the following augmented registry keys: